python/cpython/Doc/reference/simple_stmts.rst

 nonlocal scopes.
 It allows encapsulated code to rebind such nonlocal identifiers.
 If a name is bound in more than one nonlocal scope, the nearest binding is used.
-If a name is not bound in any nonlocal scope, or if there is no nonlocal scope, a SyntaxError is raised.
+If a name is not bound in any nonlocal scope, or if there is no nonlocal scope, a :exc:`SyntaxError` is raised.

 The nonlocal statement applies to the entire scope of a function or class body.
 A :exc:`SyntaxError` is raised if a variable is used or